-This report is filed pursuant to FERC's September 2, 2009 and May 4, 2010 orders in ER08-1178.
+This report is filed pursuant to FERC's September 2, 2009 and June 4, 2010 orders in ER08-1178.
 These orders require two monthly Exceptional Dispatch reports-one issued on the 15th of each month and one issued on the 30th of each month.
-This report provides data on the frequency and reasons for Exceptional Dispatches issued in February 2013.
+This report provides data on the frequency and reasons for Exceptional Dispatches issued in January 2014.
+On December 19, 2013, the ISO implemented a new exceptional dispatch tool.
+This tool improves the ISO's ability to automate the production of the report and provides more granularity and consistency concerning the reasons for the exceptional dispatch.